5 (streaming service): Android

-On 16 May 2013, Demand5 was launched on a range of Samsung Galaxy Android devices including smartphone and tablets.
+On 16 May 2013, Demand 5 was launched on a range of Samsung Galaxy Android devices including smartphone and tablets.

 Windows Phone

-On 25 November 2013, Demand5 was launched for mobile phone handsets running the Windows Phone 8 platform.
+On 25 November 2013, Demand 5 was launched for mobile phone handsets running the Windows Phone 8 platform.

+In December 2018, the Demand 5 Windows Phone 8 app was retired.

+Along with Windows Phone 8 app, the Demand 5 app for Windows 8, Windows 8.1 and Windows 10 was also retired in December 2018.

 Programming

-In addition to programming taken from Paramount Global services like BET and Pluto TV Drama, My5 used to act as the on-demand service for a number of other UK channels and programme content owners, like A+E Networks' Blaze, until Sept 30th 2021, when those agreements were voided and it became a service for content exclusive to PNUK&A networks.
+In addition to programming taken from Paramount Global services like BET and Pluto TV Drama, 5 used to act as the on-demand service for a number of other UK channels and programme content owners, like A+E Networks' Blaze, until Sept 30th 2021, when those agreements were voided and it became a service for content exclusive to PNUK&A networks.
 BET shows and specials are still available on My5 along with a number of classic MTV reality shows (such as Ex on the Beach and Geordie Shore) as My5 Exclusives, with the British BET International channel being streamed in the UK via Pluto TV.